– B.L. Freeborn, July 2012 (updated May 2022)

 Perhaps you have heard that in Keuka, New York there were remains of an ancient settlement.
 Those remains have been erased and are sadly gone now forever.

-There are over 800 known ancient sites existing in the New England area of which nothing is ever said.
+There are many possibly ancient sites existing in the New England area of which nothing is ever said.
 There are an assortment of dolmens, menhirs, henges, and stone chambers all of which are strikingly similar to those found in the UK and Europe.
 In fact, some of these stones have writing on them in the Gaelic alphabet, Ogham, as shown above.
 (Stone has fallen over.)
 Just a few miles from Boston is a 30 acre site.
-I have driven past another site for years and was totally unaware of its existence.
 If you dig deep enough in the literature and the internet (no need for a real shovel) you can find information on some of these sites.
 Few, if any, are protected except by diligent landowners.
 The possibility that they will vanish forever like the Keuka site is very real.
 Our very ancient world history is in jeopardy.

 These sites are in addition to the massive array of ground works reportedly built by the Hopewell and Adena Indians that span the better part of North America.
 (By the way, the name Hopewell sounds English because it is the last name of a property owner upon which a group of mounds sat.
 The name Adena has a similar beginning.)
 We are taught today that they were ignorant natives that scooped up dirt in baskets and dropped it in places to build random piles.
 We are told they are of relatively recent origin (800 to 1000 AD) and probably built for burial purposes.